rene415/movieFinder/README.md

 <div align="center">
   <img src="masterScreenshot.png" alt="Logo" width="900" height="300">
 </div>
-This is a script to help you get magnet links to your favority movie!
+This is a script to help you get magnet links to your favorite movie!

 Here is how it works:
-* Step 1: Find the movie you wish to get
+* Step 1: Find the movie you wish to get with the date it was released
 * Step 2: in terminal/command prompt type the movie name with the year
-* Step 3: Get your download link saved to a file
+* Step 3: Get your download link saved to a file called movies.csv

 I have been working on this script fro 2 days not all bugs are fixed